 This website uses so-called Google Fonts provided by Google to ensure the uniform use of fonts on this site.
 These Google fonts are locally installed so that a connection to Google’s servers will not be established in conjunction with this application.

 This page uses Font Awesome for the uniform representation of fonts and symbols.
 Provider is Fonticons, Inc. 6 Porter Road Apartment 3R, Cambridge, Massachusetts, USA.

 When you call up a page, your browser loads the required fonts into its browser cache to display texts, fonts, and symbols correctly.
 For this purpose, the browser you use must connect to the servers of Font Awesome.
 This allows Font Awesome to know that your IP address has been used to access this website.
 The use of Font Awesome is based on Art.
 6(1)(f) GDPR.
 We have a legitimate interest in the uniform presentation of the typeface on our website.
-If consent has been requested (e.g., consent to the storage of cookies), processing will be carried out exclusively on the basis of Art.
-6(1)(a) GDPR; consent may be revoked at any time.
+If appropriate consent has been obtained, the processing is carried out exclusively on the basis of Art.
+6(1)(a) GDPR and § 25 (1) TTDSG, insofar the consent includes the storage of cookies or the access to information in the user’s end device (e.g., device fingerprinting) within the meaning of the TTDSG.
+This consent can be revoked at any time.

 If your browser does not support Font Awesome, a standard font from your computer will be used.

 6. Custom Services

 We offer website visitors the opportunity to submit job applications to us (e.g., via e-mail, via postal services on by submitting the online job application form).
 Below, we will brief you on the scope, purpose and use of the personal data collected from you in conjunction with the application process.
 We assure you that the collection, processing, and use of your data will occur in compliance with the applicable data privacy rights and all other statutory provisions and that your data will always be treated as strictly confidential.